-Appendix L CEHS Program of Study Form
+Appendix L CEHS Doctoral Program of Study Form

-]This form lays out in brief fashion the major requirements for completing the PhD in Counseling Psychology in this college and West Virginia University.
+This form lays out in brief fashion the major requirements for completing the PhD in Counseling Psychology in this college and West Virginia University.
+Please go to https://counseling.wvu.edu/counseling-psychology/student-resources to see a copy of the CEHS Doctoral Program of Study Form under Handbook forms.